crazycth/crazycth/README.md

 Please at least let me know who you are when contact me through email.

 * Former XCPC Player
-* I'm interested in LLM Pretrain & SFT
+* I'm interested in LLM Pretrain & SFT, currently focus on code-gen
-* Currently work for myself , feels good
 * I'm not a genius , but I'm an idealis.

 <!--